idugalic/reactive-company/README.md

 We can no longer think in terms of a linear execution model where one request is handled by one thread.
 The reactive streams will be handled by a lot of threads in their lifecycle.
 This complicates things when we migrate from the old MVC framework.
 We no longer can rely on thread affinity for things like the security context or transaction handling.

+## Issues
+1. (nested exception is java.lang.NoClassDefFoundError: rx/functions/Func1): I fixed it by deleting the rxjava folder inside .m2/io/reactivex.
+Then build your project again it should pull down the jar again which should fix the issue.
 ## References and further reading

 - http://www.reactivemanifesto.org/